C2 Proficiency: Format

 The Speaking paper has three parts, with two candidates paired together.
 There are two examiners.
 One examiner acts as both interlocutor and assessor and manages the test by asking questions and setting-up tasks for the candidates.
 The other acts as assessor only and does not join the conversation.

 Part 1 is a short conversation with the examiner.
 The examiner asks a series of questions which give candidates an opportunity to talk about themselves.

 Part 2 is a collaborative task with the other candidate.
 The examiner gives the candidates spoken instructions and one or more pictures to look at.
 Each candidate answers a question about the picture(s) and then undertakes a decision-making task with the other candidate.

 Part 3 is a long monologue and a group discussion.
 The examiner gives a candidate a card with a question and some ideas.
 The candidate must speak for about 2 minutes on their own.
 When they finish the other candidate is asked to comment and the examiner asks both candidates a question on the topic.
 This procedure is repeated with the second candidate, then the examiner leads a discussion with both candidates.

-Candidates are expected to demonstrate a range of oral skills such as organisation of thoughts, negotiation, extended discourse and maintaining a discussion with appropriate pronunciation, intonation and speed of delivery.
+Candidates are expected to demonstrate a range of oral skills such as organization of thoughts, negotiation, extended discourse and maintaining a discussion with appropriate pronunciation, intonation and speed of delivery.

 Scoring

-In January 2015, Cambridge English Scale scores replaced the candidate profile and standardised scores used for pre-2015 results.
+In January 2015, Cambridge English Scale scores replaced the candidate profile and standardized scores used for pre-2015 results.
 All candidates (pre- and post-2015) receive a Statement of Results, with those scoring high enough also receiving a certificate.